-His Cultural Journey began June 1981, as the sales & marketing manager for Dyke & Dryden Ltd, London reporting to Tony Wade, at the time the largest importer of hair care and beauty products for African and Caribbean Communities in the UK and Europe.
-His marketing mentor was J.C.
-Douglas from the USA.
-Following a visit to “Bronner Brothers Show, Atlanta, USA, during July 1982, as part of Dyke & Dryden Ltd Trade & Hairdresser’s Trade mission to Bronner Brothers, Exhibition, Atlanta, USA.
-He coined the title and co-ordinated the original “Afro Hair & Beauty, Grosvenor House, Park Lane, London W1, 19th-20th March 1983 organised by Dyke & Dryden Ltd, opened by lady Pitt who said “Black is beautiful and we must never be tired of saying so or showing how true that is”.
-He followed that success through Haircare & Beauty ( Europe) with the HAIREX’86 and HAIREX’88 the biggest hairdresser-led shows combining high quality hairstyling techniques, dance, theatre and education.
-He travelled widely throughout the USA, meeting the founders and senior executives of the major African American Manufacturers and the leading Hair stylists of the era.
+Rudi, is the former sales & marketing manager for Dyke & Dryden Ltd, London ( 1982-1984) which was at the time the largest importer of hair care and beauty products for African and Caribbean Communities in the UK and Europe.
+Following a visit to “Bronner Brothers Show, Atlanta, USA, in July 1982, (as part of Dyke & Dryden Ltd Trade & Hairdresser’s Trade mission), on his return to London, he coined the title and co-ordinated the original “Afro Hair & Beauty, Exhibition at Grosvenor House, Park Lane, London W1, 19th-20th March 1983.
+The defining exhibition and showcase was opened by lady Pitt who said, “Black is beautiful and we must never be tired of saying so or showing how true that is.”
+Rudi followed that success through Haircare & Beauty ( Europe) with the HAIREX’86 and HAIREX’88 the biggest hairdresser-led shows ocombining high quality hairstyling techniques, dance, theatre and education.
+He travelled widely throughout the USA, meeting the founders and senior executives of all the major African American Manufacturers and the leading Hair stylists of the era.

 Commerce, Culture and Learning ( Exhibitions, Festivals and Events )